W-47/Dexter/_posts/Alice on wonderland.md

 categories: Privesc
 ---

-the original writeup is here.
+The original writeup is here.
 [Alice in wonderland](https://w-47.github.io/skills-github-pages/)